 As the railroad expanded, Elkins experienced the luxury of passenger train service.
 By 1930, eighteen passenger trains were arriving and leaving Elkins daily, filling the air with the coal dust of steam locomotives.
-In 1959 the last passenger train pulled out of the Elkins Depot.
-After that, the Depot and rail yard continued to downsize until operations ceased entirely by the end of the 1980s.
+In 1959, the last passenger train pulled out of the Elkins Depot.
+The railroad continued to downsize until operations ceased entirely by the end of the 1980s.

-The Depot sat unused until the Randolph County Development Authority (RCDA) purchased the rail yard and Depot in 1997 from CSX for $1.5 million.
-In 1999 the RCDA began the process of renovating the Depot, and the structural renovations were complete in the summer of 2000.
+The depot sat unused until the Randolph County Development Authority (RCDA) purchased the railyard and Elkins Depot in 1997 from CSX for $1.5 million.
+In 1999, the RCDA began the process of renovating the depot, and the structural renovations were complete in the summer of 2000.

-The Elkins Depot Welcome Center, the central location for tourist information, started serving the area in 2006.
-The construction of a new bridge at the south end of the old Western Maryland rail yard was completed in 2007.
+The Elkins Depot Welcome Center CVB, the central location for tourist information, started serving the area in 2006.
+The construction of a new bridge at the south end of the old Western Maryland railyard was completed in 2007.
 This gave the Durbin & Greenbrier Valley Railroad the opportunity to lease the depot for their excursion trains.
-Today the Elkins Depot Welcome Center is open year-round and the railroad runs trains nine months out of the year.
+Today, the Elkins Depot Welcome Center CVB and Durbin & Greenbrier Valley Railroad share the old Western Maryland building.
+The Welcome Center is open year-round and the Durbin & Greenbrier Valley Railroad operates excursion trains nine months out of the year.